5 Day Kayak Itinerary

 After our final breakfast in the Amazon, we’ll travel upriver in our motorized canoe for about an hour and a half to reach the Pindo bridge, where our transportation will be waiting to take us back to Coca (about an hour and 40 minutes).
 We’ll drop you off at the airport or bus station to return to Quito or continue on your journey.

-15% discount for groups of 6 or more traveling together.
+For groups of 6 or more traveling together please emails us for a discount.